“Life isn’t about finding yourself. Life is about creating yourself.“

 1) They are being unnecessarily noisy, or just making normal noise for what they’re doing (vacuuming, making dinner, etc.)?

-3) If I really believe that they know they’re irritating me, but just don’t care, or maybe they’re even trying to irritate me?
+3) If I really believe that they know they’re irritating me, but just don’t care, or maybe they’re not even trying to irritate me?

 4) Do I have a correct attitude to think that everyone should be aware of me and my needs, instead of the other way around?